MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   change the display name of a task in your build definition, make sure to update the task filters appropriately.
 The default value
   `/^(((android|xcode|gradlew)\\s+)?build|ant|maven|cmake|gulp)/i` matches most of the standard build tasks in Team Foundation Server/Visual
   Studio Team Services.

+  **YAML: warningTaskFilters** - Default is shown above.
+Set to one or more task filter values.
+Start multiple entires with a pipe sign and keep each entry on a separate indented line.

   **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.